This article on Rogers and Bentonville AR is sponsored by Arkansas Department of Parks and Tourism. All opinions are my own.

 This downtown park is small, but worth a stop while you stroll along the nearby shops.
 In the center of the park is a statute of James Berry, a solider and statesman.
 There is a fountain around the statue and walking paths.

 We were here on a Friday night and there was a musician playing in the park.
 It was nice to sit on a bench and just listen to him play.
-Around the square are shops and restaurants including the Spark Cafe Soda Fountain, Onyx Coffee Lab, Table Mesa Bistro, Pressroom, The Station Cafe and on Saturday mornings, this is also home to the Bentonville Farmers Market.
+There are some fabulous Bentonville Square restaurants and shops including the Spark Cafe Soda Fountain, Onyx Coffee Lab, Table Mesa Bistro, Pressroom, The Station Cafe and on Saturday mornings, this is also home to the Bentonville Farmers Market.

 Scott Family Amazeum